Foreign employees and guests

-Create your individual account at UDI and download all documents confirming your nationality, education etc. UDI then has access to see these documents to check that you are eligible to enter Norway and your position at UiT.
-UiT may not access your account, this is related to rules and regulations protecting you as an individual.
-Please also download all documents that you receive related to your case during the process of entering Norway and UiT at the same account.
-In this way, UDI may have access to the documents, and so may the embassy, or the police if there is a question when you cross the border.
+Create your individual account at UDI and download all documents confirming your nationality, education, etc. UDI then has access to see these documents and check that you are eligible to enter Norway and to work at UiT.
+UiT may not access your account; this is relates to rules and regulations protecting you as an individual.
+Please also download all documents that you receive during the process of entering Norway and UiT to the same account.
+In this way, UDI may have access to the documents, as well as the embassy or the police if there are questions when you cross the border.

 For information about Norway, you may visit EURAXESS Norway.
 Under “Information and assistance” you will find information about living and working in Norway, and about the digital language course developed at NTNU NoW Guide - NTNU Many are also amused by reading the blog A Frog in the Fjord – A Blog on love, winter, food, and mainly about Norwegian people.

-The Norwegian Directorate of Norwegian Immigration (UDI) presents the procedures you need to take to obtain a residence permit to work in Norway.
+The Norwegian Directorate of Norwegian Immigration (UDI) provides information about all the procedures you need to take to obtain a residence permit to work in Norway.
 The rules vary depending on your citizenship.
 For all applications, please be accurate when registering your address and enter H0x0x as the title number.
 UiT’s organisation number is 970422528.

 Citizens of Nordic countries do not need to register with the police and may reside in Norway for six months.
 However, you need a Norwegian ID or D number to work at UiT.
 Please register in the UDI web, go to the local tax office to apply for a Norwegian ID, tax deduction card and report your postal address in Norway.